Unresolved financial issues can lead to blame, misplaced anger, stress and intimacy problems in relationshipsRelationships Australia

 Tough times come to us all in different ways.
 However, there are things you can do to get through tough times better and you certainly don't have to do it alone.
 The most important thing to realise is tough times usually pass and there’s are new skills we can all learn to help us through.

-- If reading this has encouraged you to learn more about the types of professional support to help people get through the tough times, why not add one of them to your phones contacts list.
+- If reading this has encouraged you to learn more about the types of professional support available to help people get through the tough times, why not add one of their contact numbers to your contact list in your phone?

 It may not be for you right now, but it's always good to have a way to help a mate out later if they’re going through a particularly tough time and need some extra support.